Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-10-20-the-sbt-three-ways.md

 The Ray Generation shader record consists of a single function referring to the ray generation shader to be used, along with any desired embedded parameters for the function.
-While some parameters can be passed in the shader record, for things which update each frame it can be easier to pass them separately through a different globally accessible buffer.
+While some parameters can be passed in the shader record, for things which update each frame (e.g., the camera position) it is better to pass them separately through a different globally accessible buffer.
 While multiple ray generation shaders can be written into the table, only one can be called for a specific launch.